AtsushiSakai/PythonRobotics/docs/modules/localization/histogram_filter_localization/histogram_filter_localization.rst

 .. image:: histogram_filter_localization/4.png
    :width: 400px

-The observation probability distribution looks a circle when a RF-ID is observed like:
+The observation probability distribution looks a circle when a RF-ID is observed:

 .. image:: histogram_filter_localization/3.png
    :width: 400px

 Step4: Estimate position from probability
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-In each time step, we can calculate the final robot position from current probability distribution.
+In each time step, we can calculate the final robot position from the current probability distribution.
 There are two ways to calculate the final positions:

 1. Using the maximum probability grid position.

-2. Using the average of probability weighted position.
+2. Using the average of probability weighted grind position.

 References:
 ~~~~~~~~~~~